Flip Saunders: Detroit Pistons (NBA)

-Saunders was fired June 3, 2008 after the Pistons lost to the Boston Celtics in the 2008 Eastern Conference Finals.
+On June 3, 2008, just days after the loss to the Celtics, Saunders was fired as head coach.
 Pistons president of basketball operations Joe Dumars said the team needed a "new voice".
 According to a post-mortem by ESPN's Chris Sheridan, Saunders never really earned the respect of the Pistons locker room, and was unable to get them to raise their game at crucial moments.
+Chauncey Billups, who played for Saunders in Minnesota as well as Detroit, refuted Sheridan's report.